-Accordingly, although DAF is voluntarily providing notice and an opportunity to comment on this interim final rule, the agency has determined that notice-and-comment procedures are not required.
-The fact that DAF previously undertook notice-and-comment rulemaking in promulgating these regulations is immaterial: As the Supreme Court has held, where notice-and-comment procedures are not required, prior use of them in promulgating a rule does not bind the agency to use such procedures in repealing it.
+Accordingly, although the Army is voluntarily providing notice and an opportunity to comment on this interim final rule, the agency has determined that notice-and-comment procedures are not required.
+The fact that the Army previously undertook notice-and-comment rulemaking in promulgating these regulations is immaterial: As the Supreme Court has held, where notice-and-comment procedures are not required, prior use of them in promulgating a rule does not bind the agency to use such procedures in repealing it.
 Perez v.
 Mortg.
-Bankers Ass'n, 575 U.S. 92, 101 (2015).
+Bankers Ass 'n, 575 U.S. 92, 101 (2015).

-B. DAF Has Good Cause for Proceeding with an Interim Final Rule.
+B. The Army Has Good Cause for Proceeding with an Interim Final Rule.

-Moreover, DAF also finds that, to the extent that prior notice and solicitation of public comment would otherwise be required or this action could not immediately take effect, the need to expeditiously replace its existing rules satisfies the "good cause" exceptions in 5 U.S.C.
+Moreover, the Army also finds that, to the extent that prior notice and solicitation of public comment would otherwise be required or this action could not immediately take effect, the need to expeditiously replace its existing rules satisfies the "good cause" exceptions in 5 U.S.C.
 553(b)(B) and (d).
 The APA authorizes agencies to issue regulations without notice and public comment when an agency finds, for good cause, that notice and comment is "impracticable, unnecessary, or contrary to the public interest," 5 U.S.C.
 553(b)(B), and to make the rule effective immediately for good cause.
 5 U.S.C.
 553(d)(3).
-As discussed in Section I, above, DAF's prior rules were promulgated to supplement the CEO's NEPA regulations.
-Following the rescission of CEO's regulations, DAF's current rules are left hanging in air, supplementing a NEPA regime that no longer exists.
-DAF, thus far and as a temporary, emergency measure, has been continuing to operate under its prior procedures as if the CEQ NEPA regime still existed.
+As discussed in Section I, above, the Army's prior rules were promulgated to supplement CEQ's NEPA regulations.
+Following the rescission of CEQ's regulations, the Army's current rules are left hanging in air, supplementing a NEPA regime that no longer exists.
+The Army, thus far and as a temporary, emergency measure, has been continuing to operate under its prior procedures as if the CEQ NEPA regime still existed.
 This is not, however, tenable in the long term.
-As soon as proper procedures are available which they now are, in the form of DoD's Department-wide procedures-this makeshift regime needs to be rescinded immediately.
-Because of this need for speed and certainty, notice-andcomment is, to the extent it was required at all, impracticable and contrary to the public interest.
+As soon as proper procedures are available-which they now are, in the form of DoD's Department-wide procedures-this makeshift regime needs to be rescinded immediately.
+Because of this need for speed and certainty, notice-and-comment is, to the extent it was required at all, impracticable and contrary to the public interest.

-For the same reasons stated in the present section, above, DAF finds that "good cause" exists under 5 U.S.C.
+For the same reasons stated in the present section, above, the Army finds that "good cause" exists under 5 U.S.C.
 553(d)(3) to waive the 30-day delay of the effective date that would otherwise be required.
 This IFR will accordingly be effective immediately.

-C. DAF Solicits Comment.
+C. The Army Solicits Comment.

-As explained above, notice and comment is not required prior to issuing this rule because DAF's NEPA procedures were procedural and because, even if comment were required under the APA, good cause exists to forego it.
-Nevertheless, DAF has elected voluntarily to solicit comment on this action, in an abundance of caution and for reasons of good government.
-DAF is soliciting comment on this interim final rule, and may make further revisions to this action, if DAF's review of any comments submitted suggests that further revisions are warranted.
+As explained above, notice and comment is not required prior to issuing this rule because the Army's NEPA procedures were procedural and because, even if comment were required under the APA, good cause exists to forego it.
+Nevertheless, the Army has elected voluntarily to solicit comment on this action.
+The Army is soliciting comment on this interim final rule, and may make further revisions to this action, if the Army's review of any comments submitted suggests that further revisions are warranted.
 Commenters have 30 days from the date of publication of this interim final rule to submit comments.

 III.
-Executive Order 12866, "Regulatory Planning and Review," and Executive Order 13563, "Improving Regulation and Regulatory Review"
+EO 12866, "Regulatory Planning and Review," and E.O.
+13563, "Improving Regulation and Regulatory Review"

-Executive Orders 12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health, and safety effects; distribution of impacts; and equity.
-The Office of Information and Regulatory Affairs (OIRA) in the Office of Management and Budget (OMB), has determined that this rulemaking is "significant" under section 3(f) of Executive Order 12866.
+EOs 12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health, and safety effects, distribution of impacts, and equity).
+The Office of Management and Budget's (OMB's) Office of Information and Regulatory Affairs (OIRA) has determined that this rulemaking, while not "economically significant," is "significant" under section 3(f)(4) of EO 12866.